huyikai/vitepress-helper/README.md

 ## ToDo

-- Internationalization: Modify the Sidebar and Navbar methods to adapt to internationalization settings
+- Internationalization compatibility: Modify the methods for generating sidebar and navigation bar to adapt to internationalization settings.
+- CMS:
+  - Optimize the experience of using Markdown editor.
+  - Move files and directories, and drag and drop.
+  - Import local files and batch processing.
+  - Import linked content.
+  - Version control.
+  - Management of static resources (images).

 ## Long-term Plan